BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 }
 ```

-The JavaScript code that you see above is a precise set of instructions which tells the computer what to do in order to print out all the primes from two up to ten.
+The JavaScript code that you see above is a precise set of instructions that tells the computer what to do in order to print out all the primes from two up to ten.
 When the computer reads those instructions there is zero ambiguity for the steps it must follow.
 As a human however you may have a difficult time reading and understanding the code above.
 During the next several lessons you will see and understand what each part of that program does, such that you could write your own version which results in the same output.

 ## Why JavaScript?